-Green infrastructure intentionally and strategically Building with Nature (BwN) and Nature-based Solupreserves, enhances, or restores elements of a natural tions (NBS) are similar in topic, and sometimes used system, such as forests, agricultural land, floodplains, interchangeably.
-In this paper we use the following riparian areas, coastal forests (such as mangroves), definitions, adhering to those given by Cohen-Shacham and combines them with grey infrastructure to et al (2019) for NBS and De Vriend et al (2015) for BwN. produce more resilient and lower-cost services.
-Grey According to the International Union for Conservation infrastructures are built structures and mechanical of Nature the term Nature-based solutions (NBS) equipment, such as reservoirs, embankments, pipes, refers to "actions to protect, sustainably manage, and pumps, water treatment plants, and canals.
-These restore natural or modified ecosystems that address engineered solutions are embedded within watersocietal challenges effectively and adaptively, simultasheds or coastal ecosystems whose hydrological and neously providing human well-being and biodiversity environmental attributes profoundly affect the perforbenefits."
+Building with Nature (BwN) and Nature-based Solutions (NBS) are similar in topic, and sometimes used interchangeably.
+In this paper we use the following definitions, adhering to those given by Cohen-Shacham et al (2019) for NBS and De Vriend et al (2015) for BwN.
+According to the International Union for Conservation of Nature the term Nature-based solutions (NBS) refers to "actions to protect, sustainably manage, and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits."
 (Cohen-Shacham et al, 2019).
-Building with mance of the grey infrastructure (Browder et al, 2019).
-Nature aims to embed natural processes in engineering solutions.
-It is an approach to delivering Nature-based Robustness and Flexibility Solutions.
-BwN meets 'society's infrastructural Robustness refers to the ability of solutions to demands by starting from the functioning of the perform well across a range of plausible futures. natural and societal systems in which [the] infra-Flexibility is defined as the ability of solutions to structure is to be realized' (De Vriend et al 2015). adapt to whichever conditions emerge.
+Building with Nature aims to embed natural processes in engineering solutions.
+It is an approach to delivering Nature-based Solutions.
+BwN meets 'society's infrastructural demands by starting from the functioning of the natural and societal systems in which [the] infrastructure is to be realized' (De Vriend et al 2015).